Lukerd-29-00/advanced-python/network efficiency/sessions/README.md

 Today we're going to learn how to do network requests a bit more efficiently in Python.

 ## Test
 The first thing I want you to do is a quick experiment. download and run slow.py and fast.py.
+They will take probably 10-20 seconds max.

 ### Results
 You probably noticed that the download speed in slow.py is, well, slow.
 I got about 60 KB/s.
 However, if you run fast.py, you should notice a marked speed increase.
 I got about 150 KB/s, which is almost triple the speed!